zammad/zammad-helm/zammad/README.md

 helm upgrade --install zammad zammad/zammad --namespace=zammad --version=2.0.3
 ```

-- Import your file and SQL backups inside the Zammad & Postgresql containers
+- Import your file and SQL backups inside the Zammad & PostgreSQL containers

 ### From Zammad 2.6.x to 3.x

 As Helm 2.x was deprecated Helm 3.x is needed now to install Zammad Helm chart.
 Minimum Kubernetes version is 1.16.x now.

-As Porstgresql dependency Helm chart was updated to, have a look at the upgrading instructions to 9.0.0 and 10.0.0 of the Postgresql chart:
+As Porstgresql dependency Helm chart was updated to, have a look at the upgrading instructions to 9.0.0 and 10.0.0 of the PostgreSQL chart:

 - <https://artifacthub.io/packages/helm/bitnami/postgresql#to-9-0-0>
 - <https://artifacthub.io/packages/helm/bitnami/postgresql#to-10-0-0>